rjsalvadorr/portfolio-v6/content/page/cv/index.md

 _Nov 2019 -- Apr 2021
 Toronto, Canada
-Core technologies -- Ember.js, Node.js, Express, Cytoscape_
+Core technologies -- Ember.js, Node.js, Express, Python, Cytoscape_

 - Worked on the UI for an inference engine that helped teams make decisions in extremely complex situations.
 - Focused on improving the efficiency and usability of the UI, which interfaced with a data corpus collected through machine learning.